 Revive & Restore is partnering with University of California Santa Cruz’s state-of-the-art Paleogenomics Lab for Phase 1 In Silico work on the Great Passenger Pigeon Comeback.Dr.
 Beth Shapiro, co-directs the UCSC Paleogenomics Lab with Dr. Richard “Ed” Green.
 At the Lab, researchers are incorporating experimental and computational approaches to a wide range of evolutionary and ecological questions— mostly involving the application of genomic techniques— to better understand how species and populations such evolve through time.
 Many members of the lab have contributed to developing the DNA extractions, sequencing, and data processing for producing the passenger pigeon and band-tailed pigeon genomes.

-Dr. Richard “Ed” Green co-directs the UCSC Paleogenomics Laboratory with Dr. Shapiro.
-Dr. Green’s specialty is in ancient human genomics, and he was involved with the team that published the first and subsequent drafts of the Neanderthal Genome.
+Dr. Ed Green co-directs the UCSC Paleogenomics Laboratory with Dr. Shapiro.
+His specialty is in ancient human genomics, and he was involved with the team that published the first and subsequent drafts of the Neanderthal Genome.
 Ed’s lab has recently pioneered a new approach to de novo genome assembly for the company Dovetail Genomics, making high quality genome assemblies faster to produce and affordable for non-model organisms.

-Passenger Pigeon genome research at the UCSC paleogenomics lab was lead by Dr. André Elias Rodrigues Soares, a computational and laboratory biologist with a history in molecular clock phylogenies.
+Passenger Pigeon genome research was lead by Dr. André Elias Rodrigues Soares, a computational and laboratory biologist with a history in molecular clock phylogenies.
 Dr. Soares earned his PhD at the Federal University of Rio de Janeiro, and shortly after came to the UCSC Paleogenomics laboratory where he was tasked with deciphering the evolutionary and demographic history of the Passenger Pigeon.Read More

 Sal Alvarez owns and manages Exotic Wings International Aviary, where he breeds and cares for dozens of species of birds including Band-tailed Pigeons.
 Sal is one of the only breeders in the world with extensive experience working with the species.
 Sal is the projects very first partner, joining the project in the summer of 2012.
 He has supplied our project with tissue samples as well as breeding pairs of birds for our preliminary breeding studies and ecological research.
 Sal’s aviary will aid in breeding efforts for new Passenger Pigeons.